join us for the first ever acacia moyo safari

-After breakfast at the Fairview Hotel (included) pick up at 8.30am for 10am flight from Wilson Airport in Nairobi to Porini Mara Camp.
+After breakfast at the Fairview Hotel (included) pick up at 8.00am for the 10am flight from Wilson Airport in Nairobi to Porini Mara Camp.

 The small and exclusive Porini Mara Camp has just six tents & a new Family Tent and is located in the 18,700 acre Ol Kinyei Conservancy, one of the most beautiful wilderness areas in the Serengeti-Mara eco-system.
 The tents are comfortable, with bathrooms and a common dining tent.

 Be a first-hand witness to how conservation really works in conjunction with the local Maasai community stakeholders, conservancies and game parks.
 Maasai culture at its best.
 Game-viewing at its best.
 Authentic tented safari at its best.

 Full Board.
 Also soft drinks, beer, house wine, gin & tonic, mineral water.